 China trade growth rebounds in September

-BEIJING (AP) — China's trade grew more strongly than expected in September, easing fears of a deeper slowdown in the world's No. 2 economy.
+BEIJING (AP) — China's trade grew more strongly than expected in September, possibly easing fears of a deeper slowdown in the world's No. 2 economy.

 Exports totaled 1.315 trillion yuan ($214 billion), up 15.3 percent from the same month last year, while imports of 1.125 trillion ($183 billion) were up 6.9 percent.
 Exports had grown 9.4 percent in August while imports had shrunk for two months running.